jairhead/Simple-C-Programs/README.md

 An extremely basic C# program that was written just to get something to compile & run in C#!

 ### Advanced Hello World
-A slightly more advanced Hello World program that was written just to get something to compile & run in C#!
+A less-basic version of 'Hello World' that allows you to pass in options flags for fancy printing.